ricardorauber/UIFlow/README.md

 ## Concepts

-### Storyboarded
+### Instantiable

-Ok, if you prefer `NIBs` over `Storyboards`, feel free to move to the next concept, but after seeing this, you might change your mind.
-I like `Storyboards`, but only for designing a specific `ViewController`.

-I saw this protocol out there, it can instantiate a `ViewController` from the `initial view controller` of a `storyboard file with the same name` and fell in love with it, it is amazing!
+I saw some protocols out there to instantiate `ViewControllers` from `storyboards` or  `xibs` with the same file name, so I put it all together in a unique protocol.
 Here you can see how easy it is to use, let's say that we have created this `LoginViewController` and set it as the initial view controller:

 * LoginViewController.storyboard
 * LoginViewController.swift